software-development-project-1/software-development-project-1.github.io/material/introduction.md

 ---

 <!---
-TODO: 9 parts for exercise 9, at least 7 user stories for exercise 12 -->
+TODO: 8 parts for exercise 9, at least 7 user stories for exercise 12, git and github setup exercise -->

 {% include toc.html %}